 Members and Observers

-To date, ECRIN has seven full Member Countries (France, Germany, Hungary, Italy, Norway, Portugal and Spain) and two Observer Countries (Czech Republic and Switzerland).
+To date, ECRIN has eight full Member Countries (Czech Republic, France, Germany, Hungary, Italy, Norway, Portugal and Spain) and one Observer Country (Switzerland).
 Member Countries have access to the full range of ECRIN services and collaboration opportunities.
 Observer status, which lasts for a maximum of three years, grants similar support.

 Collaboration with countries is achieved through ECRIN's unique organisation involving the Paris-based Core Team, the European Correspondents based in each Member or Observer Country, and the national Scientific Partners (usually a network of clinical research units, CTUs).
 Click below to find out about specific roles and responsibilities.